Home » Jobs » Jobs in Canada without a Degree in 2024

 Depending on industry, entry-level salaries range from $30,000 to $50,000 across Canada.
 Top earning sales professionals with strong proven track records earn six-figure incomes.
 As technology enables remote selling, reps enjoy location flexibility.
 Careers span industries from staffing agencies to medical device sales to software firms.

-See also Fruit Picking Jobs in Canada with VISA Sponsorship in 2024
+See also Truck Driving Jobs in Canada with VISA Sponsorship in 2024

 Training & Apprenticeships